Westland Sea King: Germany

-Others
+HeliOperations continue to operate three Mk 5 Sea Kings, based at RNAS Portland, training German Navy pilots as of 2017.
+The last German Navy Sea Kings were retired in March 2024, making their last operational flight that month.

+Ukraine

+In November 2022, in response to the 2022 Russian invasion of Ukraine the United Kingdom announced they were donating three former Royal Navy Sea Kings to Ukraine.
+In January 2023, the first Sea King was videoed being used by the Ukrainian Naval Aviation.

+In April 2023, the BBC did an interview with one of the co-pilots of a UK donated Sea King to Ukraine.
+These helicopters served in the Falklands War so they are at least some 40 years old.
+The co-pilot has said that the Sea King is used for rescuing pilots who have ejected, delivering soldiers, and conducting reconnaissance, among other tasks.
+One engineer also told the BBC: "They are old...but they have gone through modernisation, and we need them very much.
+I believe this is just the start of our work together."
+The BBC also reports that a third Sea King is being prepared to be sent to Ukraine in the "coming weeks".
+The third Sea King HU.5 was delivered to Ukraine in May 2023.

+In January 2024, Germany agreed to send 6 further Sea Kings to Ukraine.

+Egypt

 Egypt is a prolific operator of the Sea King, using many different variants for a wide variety of purposes.
 In addition to operating ASW Sea Kings for coastal patrols, Egypt procured a land-based transport adapted from the basic Sea King, marketed by Westland as the Commando, including a VIP subvariant.
 An electronic warfare version was also deployed by the Egyptian Air Force, featuring sophisticated onboard jamming systems.
 As of 2011, 23 Sea Kings/Commandos remain in service with Egypt.

+Qatar

 The Qatar Emiri Air Force also operates Westland's Commando variant, as a standard utility transport for ground forces, a single one was also equipped specially to perform VIP transport duties.
 A few Qatari Sea Kings serve in an anti-shipping capacity and have been outfitted to carry, and deploy if required, two Exocet anti-ship missiles.

+Pakistan

 Pakistan's Navy took delivery of six Mk.45 Sea Kings, a variant based on the Royal Navy's Sea King HAS.1 from 1975.
-It served in an combined anti-submarine and anti-ship role, carrying the Exocet missile as an alternative to the normal anti-submarine weapon load of four Mark 44 or Mark 46 torpedoes.
+It served in a combined anti-submarine and anti-ship role, carrying the Exocet missile as an alternative to the normal anti-submarine weapon load of four Mark 44 or Mark 46 torpedoes.
 One of Pakistan's Sea Kings was lost in an accident in February 1986, and was replaced by an ex-Royal Navy HAS.5, redesignated Mk.45C, in January 1989.